apache/systemds/scripts/nn/test/README.md

 * `run_tests.dml` - A DML script that runs all of the tests in `grad_check.dml` and `test.dml`.

 ## Execution
-* `spark-submit SystemML.jar -f nn/test/run_tests.dml` from the base of the project.
+* `spark-submit SystemDS.jar -f nn/test/run_tests.dml` from the base of the project.